wherobots/havasu/spec.md

 The `SRID` value is a 32-bit integer that identifies the coordinate system that the geometry shape is using.
 It is encoded in the byte order specified by `byteOrder`.

+When geometry column is at the root of the schema, and the geometry encoding is one of `wkb` and `ewkb`, the application can optionally write the GeoParquet metadata to the Parquet files.
+The GeoParquet metadata is defined by [GeoParquet specification](https://github.com/opengeospatial/geoparquet/blob/v1.0.0/format-specs/geoparquet.md).
+Havasu data files written in this way are compatible with GeoParquet specification and can be directly consumed by [GeoParquet readers](https://geoparquet.org/#implementations).

 #### Raster

 The parquet data type for raster values is determined by the encoding property `havasu.raster-encoding` of raster field.
 The only version of raster encoding defined by Havasu specification is `v1`.
 Havasu spec may define new parquet data type for raster values in the future.